debeshmandal/hydrogels/protocols/vitrimers/README.md

 A YAML formatted configuration file that is typically the only mandatory argument for `lib/main.py`.
 The use of this file format as opposed to JSON is due to its ability to be edited manually or scripted using the `pyyaml` Python package.
+Edit this file to ensure that the protocol works with your system.

 ## PBS, SLURM, Docker